cchenu/statistics-from-allocine/README.md

 - Microsoft Power BI Desktop - version 2.124

 ## Features
-- Create csv files from a Allocine collection.
+- Create csv files from an Allocine collection.
   - Create films.csv with for all films his Allocine's id, his title, his duration, his genres, his year and his countries.
   - Create countries.csv with for each country present in the Allocine collection, gives the number of films from this country.
   - Create genres.csv with for each film genre present in the Allocine collection, gives the number of films of this genre.